eu-ch/rp2040-playground/README.md

 Basic framework for RP2040 experiments.
 Should include all necessary dependencies, including Pico SDK, so you don't need to install it manually.

+> This repo is published here just for reference.
+You need to copy Pico SDK Windows distribution
+> contents into third_party/pico-dist folder.

+## Usage

 Individual programs must be created in 'programs' directory.

-TODO:

-- [ ] Blank program generator
-- [X] Integrate heavy compiler to automatically convert Pure Data patches as part of build
-- [ ] Set up Visual Studio Code development environment
-- [ ] Set up Emacs development environment
-- [ ] Add Ninja 'clean' support to avoid deleting '_intermediate' dir

-## Usage

 ### Command line